-Membership: The Integrity Board is composed of one or two faculty drawn from a pool of six faculty members appointed by FEC to serve overlapping two-year terms; four students including the Chair (drawn from a pool appointed by SGA); one other member of the College staff (appointed by the Dean of Student Affairs or the Dean of Studies, in consultation with SGA Executive Committee); and the Dean of Studies or Associate Dean of Student Affairs, serving as Judicial Counsel (non-voting).
+Membership: The Integrity Board is composed of one or two faculty drawn from a pool of six faculty members appointed by FEC to serve overlapping two-year terms; four students including the Chair (drawn from a pool appointed by SGA); one other member of the College staff (appointed by the Dean of Student Affairs or the Dean of Studies Associate Dean of the Faculty for Academic Advising, in consultation with SGA Executive Committee); and the Dean of Studies Associate Dean of the Faculty for Academic Advising or Associate Dean of Student Affairs, serving as Judicial Counsel (nonvoting).
 The student Co-Chair not party to an anticipated hearing, works with Judicial Counsel.
 (Note: Members of the Integrity Board also serve on the Board of Appeals.)

 Students chair all Integrity Board hearings.
-In academic integrity cases, a hearing requires two faculty members, four students, including the Chair, and one staff member; the Dean of Studies serves as Judicial Counsel.
+In academic integrity cases, a hearing requires two faculty members, four students, including the Chair, and one staff member; the Dean of the Faculty for Academic Advising, serves as Judicial Counsel.
 In social integrity cases, a hearing requires one faculty member, four students, including the Chair, and one staff member; the Associate Dean of Student Affairs serves as Judicial Counsel.